 Department of Politics Assistant Dean

 Alejandro (Alex) Colás joined Birkbeck from Sussex University in 2003 and is Reader in International Relations.
 He studied Politics at Bristol University and completed his Masters and PhD in International Relations at the London School of Economics and Political Science.
-Alex directs the MSc in International Security and Global Governance and teaches courses on Global Conflict, Security and Humanitarianism; Space and Power in International Politics; Empires: A Historical Sociology of International Relations and Food, Politics and Society.
-He is a member of the Isaac and Tamara Deutscher Prize Commmitte and has published on subjects ranging from piracy, Spanish responses to terrorism, imperialism, internationalism and global governance in journals like International Affairs, the Review of International Studies, Development and Change, Millennium, the European Journal of International Relations and Contemporary Politics.
+Alex directs the MSc in International Security and Global Governance and MSc in Global Environmental Politics and Policy.
+He teaches courses on Global Conflict, Security and Humanitarianism; Space and Power in International Politics; Empires: A Historical Sociology of International Relations and Food, Politics and Society.
+He is a member of the Isaac and Tamara Deutscher Prize Committee and has published on subjects ranging from piracy, Spanish responses to terrorism, imperialism, internationalism and global governance in journals like International Affairs, the Review of International Studies, Development and Change, Millennium, the European Journal of International Relations and Contemporary Politics.

 - Edited with Bryan Mabee Pirates, Mercenaries, Bandits and Empires: Private Violence in Historical Perspective, London: Hurst and New York: Columbia University Press, 2010.